kofronpi/contracts-fr-en/src/en/cgv.md

 ### 5.2.
 Force majeure and Customer responsibility

-the Developer will not engage its responsibility in case of force majeure or Customer responsibility, thereafter described:
+The Developer will not engage its responsibility in case of force majeure or Customer responsibility, thereafter described:

-Will be considered a case of force majeure opposable to the Customer any impediment, limitation, disruption or disturbance owing to a fire event, explosion, epidemic, pandemic, earthquake, industrial or nuclear disaster, fluctuation of internet providers bandpass or service, collapses of buildings, illicit or fraudulent use of passwords, codes or references provided to the Customer, illegal hacking into the hosting service provider of the Deliverable or third-party necessary to its development, flooding, electricty outage, war, embargo, law, injonction of law or demand of any government, requisition, strike, boycott, police search, or other circonstances out of reasonable control of the Developer.
+Will be considered a case of force majeure opposable to the Customer any impediment, limitation, disruption or disturbance owing to a fire event, explosion, epidemic, pandemic, earthquake, industrial or nuclear disaster, fluctuation of internet providers bandpass or service, collapses of buildings, illicit or fraudulent use of passwords, codes or references provided to the Customer, illegal hacking into the hosting service provider of the Deliverable or third-party necessary to its development, flooding, electricty outage, war, terror attacks, embargo, law, injonction of law or demand of any government, requisition, strike, boycott, police search, or other circonstances out of reasonable control of the Developer.

 Will be considered a Customer fault opposable to the latter any wrong use of the Deliverable, fault, negligence, omission or failure of his part, or non-respect of advice and directions provided by the Developer.